kubedb/docs/docs/concepts/database-proxy/proxysql.md

 ### .spec.serviceTemplate

-You can also provide a template for the services created by KubeDB operator for ProxySQL database through `.spec.serviceTemplate`.
+You can also provide a template for the services created by KubeDB operator for the ProxySQL through `.spec.serviceTemplate`.
 This will allow you to set the type and other properties of the services.

 KubeDB allows following fields to set in `.spec.serviceTemplate`:

 - metadata:
 - annotations
 - spec:
 - type
 - ports
 - clusterIP
 - externalIPs
 - loadBalancerIP
 - loadBalancerSourceRanges
 - externalTrafficPolicy
 - healthCheckNodePort

 ### .spec.updateStrategy

 You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for ProxySQL thorough `.spec.updateStrategy` field.
 The default value of this field is `RollingUpdate`.
-In future, we will use this field to determine how automatic migration from old KubeDB version to new one should behave.
+In the future, we will use this field to determine how automatic migration from the old KubeDB version to a new one should behave.

 ## Next Steps